influxdata/community-templates/README.md

 Community InfluxDB templates are provided by members of the community.
 Template authors are solely responsible for supporting their templates.
 InfluxData does not test contributed templates, nor guarantee their quality or safety.
 If you have questions about or need help with a specific template, please contact the template author using the contact information provided in the template README.

 InfluxData provides and supports the `influx` command-line tool and `influx pkg` command for importing and exporting template manifests.
+You'll need the [InfluxDB 2.0.0 beta or greater](https://portal.influxdata.com/downloads/) for the `influx pkg` command.
 For help with these tools, please join our [Community Slack](https://influxdata.com/slack) and ask for help in the `#community-support` channel.

 [![Slack Status](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](https://www.influxdata.com/slack)